umarcor/osvb/doc/apis/logging.rst

 Unified Coverage Database (UCDB)
 --------------------------------

+The main constraint for displaying combined results of multiple HDL tests is that xUnit is expected to have a single level of hierarchy (suites and tests).
+Yet, typically, different types of results can be produced when testing HDL designs (unit tests, assertions, coverage, etc.).
+Therefore, some mechanism needs to be added for allowing at least one additional hierarchy level.
+That might be an additional field in the XML, or prepending suite names with specific keywords.

-Unified Coverage Database (UCDB) is one of the components of the Unified Coverage Interoperability Standard (UCIS) developed by Accellera, Mentor Graphics and Cadence.
+Alternatively, Unified Coverage Database (UCDB) is one of the components of the Unified Coverage Interoperability Standard (UCIS) developed by Accellera, Mentor Graphics and Cadence.
 The UCDB is used by Siemens' tools for tracking results, and they have a GUI module for browsing them.
-Unfortunately, UCDB/UCIS are complex and not easy to work with (see `OSVVM Forums: Cover group and Mentor UCDB <https://osvvm.org/forums/topic/cover-group-and-mentor-ucdb>`__).
+At first sight, UCDB/UCIS are complex and not easy to work with, however, most of the potential result types are already covered by the specification (see `Unified Coverage Interoperability Standard Version <https://www.accellera.org/downloads/standards/ucis>`__ and `OSVVM Forums: Cover group and Mentor UCDB <https://osvvm.org/forums/topic/cover-group-and-mentor-ucdb>`__).
+Fortunately, there is an open source Python package that provides an API to UCIS data (`fvutils/pyucis <https://github.com/fvutils/pyucis>`__) as well as an open source Qt based GUI (`fvutils/pyucis-viewer <https://github.com/fvutils/pyucis-viewer>`__).

-Hence, although it might be possible to dump results from open source frameworks/methodologies/tools to UCDB for reusing Siemens' GUI, it feels more sensible to do it otherwise: dump content from UCDB to an XML/JSON/YAML format which can be merged with the results of other frameworks/methodologies/tools.
-We are not aware of an open source solution for achieving it yet.
-Should you know about any, please `let us know <https://github.com/umarcor/osvb/issues/new>`__!
+Hence, it might be possible to dump results from open source frameworks/methodologies/tools to UCDB for reusing Siemens' GUI or vice versa.
+From an open source community perspective, it feels more sensible to dump content from UCDB to an open source XML/JSON/YAML format specification.
+However, as far as we are aware, such FLOSS specification adapted to hardware designs does not exist yet.
+Moreover, the most used HDL languages are neither open source.
+Hence, although not ideal, using UCDB wouldn't be disruptive in this regard.
+Should you know about any open source alternative, or if you represent Accelera, Siemens' and/or Cadence and want to open source UCDB/UCIS, please `let us know <https://github.com/umarcor/osvb/issues/new>`__!

 Web frontend
 ------------

-It would be interesting to have a vendor agnostic tool for visualizing xUnit reports.
-Since it's an XML format, using web technologies (HTML + CSS + JavaScript) feels like a sensible choice.
+It would be interesting to have a vendor agnostic tool for visualizing either xUnit or UCDB/UCIS reports.
+Since XML, JSON or YAML are used, web technologies (HTML + CSS + JavaScript) feel like a sensible choice.
 Generating an static page which can be hosted on GitHub Pages or GitLab Pages allows granular analysis of CI results, while also being usable locally.
-There are several simple and not-so-simple solutions:
+There are several simple and not-so-simple solutions available for xUnit files:

 * `w3schools.com/howto/howto_js_treeview <https://www.w3schools.com/howto/howto_js_treeview.asp>`__
 * `lukejpreston.github.io/xunit-viewer <https://lukejpreston.github.io/xunit-viewer/>`__
 * `Standalone JUnit XML report viewer <https://softwarerecs.stackexchange.com/questions/3666/standalone-junit-xml-report-viewer>`__

-However, the main constraint for displaying results of HDL tests is that xUnit is expected to have a single level of hierarchy (suites and tests).
-Typically, different types of results can be produced (unit tests, assertions, coverage, etc.), therefore, some mechanism needs to be added for allowing at least one additional hierarchy level.
-That might be an additional field in the XML, or prepending suite names with specific keywords.